TUDelftGeodesy/stmtools/docs/order.md

 The data elements in an STM can be ordered according to a wide variety aspects, such as time, horizontal before vertical, or classification.
 The choice of order can have a significant impact on the performance of operations applied to the data.

 An important consideration is that operations often don't have to be applied to the complete dataset.
-An STM is always loaded per chunk, so it can be beneficial to collect elements in a chunk that should be processed together.
+An STM is always loaded per chunk and an operation may be able to ignore a chunk based on its metadata, such as its bounding box.
+It can be beneficial to group elements into chunks that will usually be processed or ignored together.

 Our operations often prefer elements to be ordered by spatial coherency.
 For example, to enrich or subset an STM, the element positions will have to be compared to polygons.
 Ideally, we only want to process elements that are near the query polygon.